papallas/baxter-project/README.md

 1. Make sure you open the Android app on the device (make sure it is fully closed first), and enter the IP address shown in the terminal.

-2. Secondly, place the left gripper on level with the table and the right gripper above wherever the customer's sweet container is, then press enter.
+2. Secondly, place the left gripper on level with the table

+3. Lastly, place the right gripper above wherever the customer's sweet container is, then press enter.

 After these tasks, stand away from the camera and the system will run.
 From then a customer can approach Baxter's camera to start the interaction.